KarimShahid/devops-bootcamp/day1/SDLC.md

 ### 1. **Flow**

-- Enables smooth movement of work from development to production.
+- How fast and smoothly code moves from developers → to production → to users.
 - Focus on automation, reducing bottlenecks, faster delivery.

 ### 2. **Feedback**

-- Fast, continuous feedback loops.
+- Get information back quickly from production to developers.
 - Helps detect issues early and improve collaboration.

 ### 3. **Continuous Learning & Experimentation**